 For those concerned with acne, microdermabrasion can help prevent unsightly blemishes by unclogging clogged pores.
 It can treat existing acne on the surface of the skin, however, deeper acne scars may have to be treated by more invasive means, such as via laser resurfacing or surgical dermabrasion.

 Rosacea sufferers deal with red and sensitive skin that should not be treated with physical means of exfoliation like microdermabrasion.
-According to Leslie Baumann, M.D., “People with rosacea shouldn’t use a facial scrub or a Clarisonic or get microdermabrasion—anything that causes friction.”
+It has been reported that people with rosacea shouldn’t use a facial scrub or a Clarisonic or get microdermabrasion, let alone anything that causes friction.

 Who Should Not Consider Microdermabrasion?